Bearlock/ericks-blog/content/posts/2016-06-29_a-status-update.md

 ## Whoa, hey

 It's been a while right?
 I barely recognize you (or myself).
 It's been about four months now with nary an update or peep out of me.
 Not really good attendance.
 To be honest, I feel a bit guilty.
 Not too guilty mind you -- just a bit.
 Life has been more unexpected than I expected.
-Things came up, things happened, balls were dropped, mistakes were made, assignments were overdue, vacations were had, companies closed, and opportunites arose.
+Things came up, things happened, balls were dropped, mistakes were made, assignments were overdue, vacations were had, companies closed, and opportunities arose.

 ### It's been a heck of a ride.